St. Vincent (album): Music

 Clark described St. Vincent as "a party record you could play at a funeral."
-The opening "Rattlesnake" is about an experience Clark had when walking in the desert, which she described as a "commune with nature".
-However, the opening line "I followed the power lines back from the road", suggests that Clark is separating herself from her dependency on artificial or digital power.
+The opening track, "Rattlesnake", is about an experience Clark had while walking in the desert, which she described as a "commune with nature".
+However, the opening line, "I followed the power lines back from the road", suggests that Clark is separating herself from a dependency on artificial or digital power.

 Other songs have more personal connections.
 "I Prefer Your Love", the sixth track, is about Clark's mother, who was briefly ill.
-The closing "Severed Crossed Fingers" takes inspiration from a line from one of American novelist Lorrie Moore's short stories.
-The sentence from which the title is taken – "He thinks of severed, crossed fingers found perfectly survived in the wreckage of a local plane crash last year", – is used by Clark to demonstrate the human heart's ability to have hope, even when none is present.
-Clark said of the song, "That one's all me" in an interview with Studio 360.
-Later, in an interview with Pitchfork, Clark explained "I sang that in one fucking take, cried my eyes out, and the song was done".
+The closing track, "Severed Crossed Fingers", takes inspiration from a line in a short story by American novelist Lorrie Moore.
+The sentence from which the title is drawn, "He thinks of severed, crossed fingers found perfectly survived in the wreckage of a local plane crash last year", is used by Clark to convey the human heart’s capacity for hope, even when hope seems futile.
+Of the song, Clark said, "That one's all me" in an interview with Studio 360.
+Later, in an interview with Pitchfork, she added, "I sang that in one fucking take, cried my eyes out, and the song was done".

-Clark said she felt St. Vincent was "more confident.
+Clark described St. Vincent as "more confident.
 I'm extending a hand; I want to connect with people.
 Strange Mercy, which is a record I'm proud of, [was] definitely a very accurate record of my life at a certain time, but it was more about self-laceration, all the sort of internal struggle.
 St. Vincent is very extroverted."

 Critical reception

 The album has received widespread critical acclaim.
 On the review aggregate site Metacritic, it scored an average score of 89 out of 100, based on 40 independent reviews, indicating "universal acclaim".
-AnyDecentMusic? collated reviews giving the album an average score of 8.6 based upon 40 reviews.
+AnyDecentMusic? collated reviews giving the album an average score of 8.6 based on 40 reviews.
 This score makes the record part of AnyDecentMusic?'s All-Time Top 10 albums.
 Writing for The Guardian, Alexis Petridis awarded the album a perfect five stars, calling it "an embarrassment of fantastic songs" and "a straightforward triumph".

 At Rolling Stone, Jon Dolan awarded the album four stars out of five, hailing it as "her tightest, tensest, best set of songs to date, with wry, twisty beats pushing her lovably ornery melodies toward grueling revelations" and noting that "the playful way these songs contort makes pain feel like a party."
 Alex Denny of The Fly rated the album four-and-a-half stars out of five, describing it as "her most ebullient, ambitiously styled music to date".
 NME, The Guardian, musicOMH, Entertainment Weekly, and Slant Magazine named it the best album of 2014.

 Accolades

-St. Vincent won Best Alternative Music Album at the 57th Grammy Awards in 2015.
+St. Vincent won the Grammy Award for Best Alternative Music Album at the 57th Grammy Awards in 2015.

 Track listing

-All songs written by Annie Clark.